charnim/Enea/README.md

 Notes:

-Create a .csv file with all the hashes you have, DO NUT PUT ANYTHING THAT IS NOT A HASH INSIDE THIS FILE.
+Create a .csv file with all the hashes you have, DO NOT PUT ANYTHING THAT IS NOT A HASH INSIDE THIS FILE.

 Flags: